 I try to fit the course to the student.
-In many cases, upper year students take junior year courses, and our generally small class size allows me to tailor the content to student interests and prior learning.
-The challenge this year will be to ensure effective online delivery, while being ready for return to classrooms.
-It is quite possible that online delivery will be interrupted by local network outages, network attacks, or failure of personal devices and software.
-These are just things we’ll have to work around.
-The primary means of delivery will be the RMC learning management system, Moodle.
-The back-up systems will be Zoom, email, and my personal web site for posting materials.
+In many cases, upper year students take junior year courses, and our generally small class size at RMC allows me to tailor the content to student interests and prior learning.
+I try to ensure that all my courses are accessible online, either through RMC Moodle or my website.
+Both onsite and online delivery can be interrupted by personal or local circumstances, network outages, network attacks, or failure of personal devices and software.
+These are just things we have to work around.
+The primary means of delivery for most of my courses is on site, in classrooms in conjunction with the RMC learning management system, Moodle.
+The back-up systems are Zoom, email, and my personal web site for posting materials in the event that we are denied access to campus or networks.
+I will normally ask students at the beginning of a course to provide alternate means of communication in case the college network is disrupted.

-I am available for individual appointments for at least six hours each week by phone, VTC (Skype, Zoom, WhatsApp, FaceTime).
-Hours will be posted here when the class schedule is released.
-Office hours are normally one-on-one, but I’ll schedule help sessions for assignments on demand.
+I am available for individual appointments for at least six hours each week in person (G406) by phone, or VTC (Skype, Zoom, WhatsApp, FaceTime).
+My schedule is posted on the home page.
+Office hours are normally one-on-one, but I’ll schedule group help sessions for assignments on demand.

 As an alternative to traditional written assignments, I provide the opportunity to learn by doing, with marks assigned for a report on what you did and what you learned.
 This requires coordination and approval, so there’s more involved than just picking a topic.
 To be eligible, you must discuss your plan within the first three weeks of class, and have it approved before week 4.
 Recent experiential learning includes: speaking to local activists to learn how they organize; observing homeless youth and mapping services available; making enquiries through municipal, provincial, or federal government; tracking a complaints process or ombudsman response; exploring changes in laws and regulations that affect you.
 I’m open to discuss anything.
 Projects must be related to the course, achievable, legal, and must manage risks.
 With students spread out across the country, we have an opportunity for some interesting learning.